vl4sty/MouseInjectorDuck/README.md

-# Mouse Injector for Dolphin 5.0, DuckStation, Mupen64Plus (RetroArch/BizHawk 2.8), BSNES, PCSX2
+# Mouse Injector for Dolphin 5.0, DuckStation, PCSX2, and other emulators

 An external app that injects cursor input into game memory.